AnyLog-co/documentation/profiling and monitoring queries.md

 get operator execution where node = [node id] and job = [job id]
 </pre>

-[node id] is the IP of the Operator Node.
+[node id] is the IP of the Query Node (the node that issued the query).
 [job id] is the id of the job assigned by the Query Node (the command ***query status*** on the query node provides the job id).

 If ***node id*** and ***job id*** are not provided, all recently executed queries information is provided.